thisisel/DIP-SuperRes/README.md

 ```
 ### **Step 3:** Configuring .env

-Specify the exact paths to the extracted checkpoint files using a `.env` file.
+Specify the exact paths to the extracted checkpoints files using a `.env` file.

 **Steps:**